FyraLabs-Graveyard/pungi/doc/configuration.rst

     * ``{runroot_key}`` - Replaced with the string returned by
       ``runroot_ssh_init_template`` if used.
-This can be used to keep the track of context of SSH commands beloging to single runroot task.
+This can be used to keep the track of context of SSH commands belonging to single runroot task.
     * ``{packages}`` - White-list separated list of packages to install.

     Example (The ``{runroot_key}`` is expected to be set to mock config file